7 Tips to Getting a Good Night’s Sleep with ADHD

 ADHD is a neurodevelopmental disorder that impacts attention, hyperactivity and impulsivity.
 These symptoms influence how a person performs at work and school and interacts with others.
-ADHD is a life-time condition and is often discovered by assessment during childhood.
-Therapeutic work and lifestyle modifications can significantly reduce the interference of symptoms in every day life.
+ADHD is a life-time condition and often discovered by Therapeutic work and lifestyle modifications can significantly reduce the interference of symptoms in every day life.

 According to the Sleep Foundation, up to 50% of people ADHD experience a sleep problem and sleep less than their neurotypical counterparts.
 Moreover, University Hospital Southampton reported that 3-6% of children have ADHD in the UK, and out of this population, 75% find it chalelnging to go to sleep at bedtime, wake up in the night or wake up too early in the morning.